 In reviving This I Believe, executive producer Dan Gediman said, “The goal is not to persuade Americans to agree on the same beliefs.
 Rather, the hope is to encourage people to begin the much more difficult task of developing respect for beliefs different from their own.”

 Selected contemporary This I Believe essays were featured in regular broadcasts on National Public Radio (NPR) in the United States from 2005 to 2009, in a series produced and hosted by Jay Allison.
-Essays are now featured in weekly broadcasts on satellite and public radio shows hosted by Bob Edwards.
+Essays were then featured from 2009-2014 in weekly broadcasts on satellite and public radio shows hosted by Bob Edwards.
 In addition, the Canadian Broadcasting Corporation (CBC) aired essays from Canadians in 2007.
 In 2005 and 2006, USA Weekend invited its readers to participate in our project and published selected essays from their readers.
 And numerous local public radio stations, newspapers, and magazines have featured essays from citizens in their communities.

 Teachers around the country—and around the world—have embraced This I Believe as a powerful educational tool.
 They have downloaded our educational curricula, posters, and brochures for using This I Believe in middle and high school classrooms and in college courses.
 These curricula help teachers guide students through exploring their beliefs and then composing personal essays about them.
 The students learn about themselves and their peers, and experience the delight of realizing their views and voices have value.